EfficiencyJunky/TeaTimerV1/README.md

 # Build your own!
 This project is a great way to get your feet wet in DIY product making.
-It requires only basic knowledge of Arduino, breadboarding, soldering (could do without soldering), and optional 3D Printing.
+It requires only basic knowledge of Arduino, breadboarding, soldering (could do without soldering if you get the right components), and optional 3D Printing.

+The version I built cost me $60 in parts.
+All of the components can be purchased on Adafruit.com

+Here's the parts list (aka BOM or Bill of Materials) with everything you'll need to create your very own Tea Timer
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzMzM3NzU5NSwxMjMwNjUzNjgxXX0=
+eyJoaXN0b3J5IjpbMTI3NDk1Mjc2OSwxMjMwNjUzNjgxXX0=
 -->